-- 1 Glove Compartment Tension Tether
+- 1 Glove Compartment Door

-- 2 Glove Compartment Door
+- 2 Glove Compartment Tension Tether

-- 3. There are glove compartment travel stops on both sides of the glove compartment door, push inward on both sides of the glove compartment to release the glove compartment travel stops.
+- 3. There are travel stops on both sides of the glove compartment.
+Push inward on right side of the glove compartment travel stop to disengage the stop.
+Then pull the right of the glove compartment outward (away from the hinge) to disengaging the right side of the compartment from the hinge.
+Continue